-7.3 Support - Intensive Family Support (T327)
+7.2 Support - Intensive Family Support (T327)

-7.3.1 Requirements - Intensive Family Support
+7.2.1 Requirements - Intensive Family Support

-Intensive Family Support (IFS) services build the capacity of families to adequately nurture, protect and keep their children safe.
-Services must align services delivery to the current version of the Intensive Family Support Model and Guidelines.
+- Intensive Family Support (IFS) services build the capacity of families to adequately nurture, protect and keep their children safe.
+Services must align services delivery to the current version of the Intensive Family Support Model and Guidelines. - Services participate in specific meetings such as the FaCC and IFS Strategic Implementation Group (SIG) and any specific reference/working groups formed.
+This is to offer services the opportunity to share their learnings and provide a means to amplify the voices of their families and community.
+These forums also enable service providers to have input to the ongoing design of the service delivery system.